Multimessenger study of baryon-charged QCD matter in heavy-ion collisions: Summary

 \section{Summary}

-Using a (3+1)-dimensional multistage hydrodynamic model calibrated with rapidity-dependent hadronic distributions, this study investigates electromagnetic probes, including dileptons and photons, in baryon-charged QCD matter created in heavy-ion collisions at two low beam energies (7.7 and 14.5 GeV) from the Beam Energy Scan program.
-The rapidity-dependent hadronic distributions are constructed for 14.5 GeV using universal scaling properties identified from available measurements across a wide range of beam energies.
-This calibrated model successfully describes experimental measurements at midrapidity, indicating a smooth transition in thermodynamic properties as a function of beam energy from 7.7 to 200 GeV.
+Using a (3+1)-dimensional multistage hydrodynamic model calibrated with rapidity-dependent hadronic distributions, this study investigates electromagnetic probes, including dileptons and photons, in baryon-charged QCD matter created in heavy-ion collisions at two low center-of-mass energies (7.7 and 14.5 GeV) from the Beam Energy Scan program.
+The rapidity-dependent hadronic distributions are constructed for 14.5 GeV using universal scaling properties identified from available measurements across a wide range of center-of-mass energies.
+This calibrated model successfully describes experimental measurements for hadrons at midrapidity, indicating a smooth transition in thermodynamic properties as a function of beam energy from 7.7 to 200 GeV.

 The study then explores the dilepton invariant mass spectra and photon transverse momentum spectra under various scenarios, focusing on the effects of thermodynamic rapidity variation, baryon chemical potential, and transverse flow of the underlying QCD matter.
 It is shown that thermodynamic rapidity variation significantly impacts both spectra, suggesting that sophisticated (3+1)-dimensional modeling is necessary for accurate calculations of electromagnetic production in collisions at such low energies.
 Additionally, while the dilepton spectra are insensitive to the baryon chemical potential and transverse flow, the photon spectra show sensitivity, indicating that photons could potentially serve as a better probe of baryon evolution.